3mdeb/news-and-ideas/post.md

 sniffed.
 Side channel attacks are also potentially easier to perform when the TPM is located on a separate chip.

 fTPMs present a different set of security considerations: for example if the firmware is writable for an attacker it could be replaced with a vulnerable version.
-To prevent this, countermeasures such as firmware signing and fTPM clear on rollback need to be implemented. fTPMs are also not TCG cerfified, and share the attack surface with management coprocessors like Intel ME and AMD PSP.
+To prevent this, countermeasures such as firmware signing and fTPM clear on rollback need to be implemented. fTPMs are also not TCG cerfified, and may share the attack surface with management coprocessors like Intel ME and AMD PSP.

 On the other hand, fTPMs are much less vulnerable to sniffing by being contained within the CPU package.
 There are no exposed connections between the TPM and CPU